-With the increase in cyber-attacks on business, it's time to start building security into new systems developments right from the start.
-The majority of successful cyber-attacks depend on exploiting a few well-known common vulnerabilities.
-This course, updated for 2018, will show you how security can be designed into, managed and maintained within a development lifecycle.
+With the increase in cybercrime and threat actors targeting web applications and software vulnerabilities as a route to exploit business, it's time to start building security into new systems developments processes right from the start.
+Most successful cyber-attacks still depend on exploiting a few well-known common vulnerabilities.
+This course, updated with the latest OWASP Top 10, will show you how security can be designed into, managed and maintained within a development lifecycle.

 - Understand the main Secure Development Lifecycle (SDLC) Models, and their principal differences